emberavenge/odin-rps/README.md

 Added a button to the website to allow the prompt alert to show up only when the button is pressed.

+Instructions on how to play:

+As of right now, pressing the "Play Rock Paper Scissors" button, and then typing your option in the pop-up window.

 Stuff I learned:
 - That it's important to look at your code and ask the computer what you're asking it to do.